RoseauTechnologies/Roseau_Load_Flow/doc/solvers.md

 ### Parameters

-The *Goldstein and Price* algorithm accepts the following parameters:
+The *Goldstein and Price* solver accepts the following parameters:
 - `"m1"` the first constant of the *Goldstein and Price* variant.
 By default: `0.1`.
 - `"m2"` the second constant of the *Goldstein and Price* variant.
 By default: `0.9`.
   Note that the constraint $m_1 < m_2$ must be met.